ShahvezAli784/calories-prediction-ml/README.md

 - **exercise.csv**
 - **calories.csv**

-Both datasets are merged during loading to create the final training dataset.
+The datasets are merged during the data loading process to create the final training dataset.

 ---